kashima1234/Crack_starUML/README.md

 ![f](resources/1.png)

 After the script successfully applied, simply restart the StarUML executable to use the patched version.
-Or just simple by typing in terminal
+Or just simply by typing in terminal

 ```
 staruml